-If you want to know more about how your laptop essentials are performing than Core Temp offers you, then you can use the free HWMonitor application for Windows.
+If you want to know more about how your laptop essentials perform than Core Temp offers you, you can use the free HWMonitor application for Windows.

-You will see comprehensive information about your CPU and the temperatures that each core is running on a single screen.
+You will see comprehensive information about your CPU and the temperatures that each core runs on a single screen.

 HWMonitor will also provide information about the voltages for each CPU core.

-As far as CPU temperature goes, you will be able to see the current temperature that each core is operating at and minimum and maximum temperature values.
+As far as CPU temperature goes, you will see the current temperature that each core is operating at and minimum and maximum temperature values.

 You can see other information too with this app, which is a very lightweight and useful tool.

 3. The Open Hardware Monitor Application